theoahfeldt/miking-jupyter/README.md

 opam install jupyter-kernel
 ```

-Finally, to install the Jupyter kernel, use the `make.sh` script:
+Finally, to install the Jupyter kernel, use the `make.sh` script
-(Note that you may first have to execute `chmod +x make.sh`)
+(note that you may have to run `chmod +x make.sh` the first time to make the
+script executable):

 ```bash
 ./make.sh install